milapk/Playlist-Mixer/README.md

 ## Deployment
-Deployed via Vercel(Front-end) and Render(Back-end)
+Frontend deployed in vercel and Backend hosted on Render.

 [**Try out Playlist Mixer here**](https://playlist-mixers.vercel.app/)

-*Note: Backend deployed on a render free plan and will likely take a few minutes to spin-up, so pleae do wait when logging in or regitering.
+*Note: Backend deployed on a render free plan and will likely take a few minutes to spin-up, so please do wait when logging in or registering.

 ## Features